Carbohydrates Practice Problems | Test Your Skills with Real Questions

 Carbohydrates Practice Problems

+Create a diagram that illustrates the structural diversity of carbohydrates, highlighting the presence of hydroxyl groups and their classification as saccharides.

+Which of the following atoms can be found in complex carbohydrates but not in simple carbohydrates?

-Which of the following statements correctly describes the difference between monosaccharides and polysaccharides?
+Which of the following statements correctly contrasts the linkage points of proteins and carbohydrates?

-A scientist is analyzing a sample of sugar and notes that it is water-soluble, has a crystalline structure, and tastes sweet.
-Which type of carbohydrate is the scientist most likely examining?

-Glucose can exist in both linear and cyclic forms.
-Which structural feature allows glucose to form a cyclic structure?

-Which of the following polysaccharides is primarily used for structural purposes in plants?
+Which of the following is a structural role of carbohydrates in biological systems?

-A researcher is studying a molecule that consists of a carbohydrate chain attached to a lipid.
-What is the most likely function of this molecule?

-During the formation of polysaccharides, what type of reaction occurs between monosaccharides?
+Which of the following is a consequence of carbohydrate modifications on molecules?